 This reading is consists of extensive work.
-You will submit your name and a question, in which I will go threw a series of 16 different steps involving stones, ( in which I will have to repeat the entire process 6 times) mathematical analysis, and meditation to determine what part of the I-Ching to consult with regards to your question and how to discern God's answers through using the I-Ching.
+You will submit your name and a question, in which I will go threw a series of steps that involves casting coins, building a six lined hexagram and meditation to determine what part of the I-Ching to consult with regards to your question and how to discern God's answers through using the I-Ching.

 Guidelines for Your Questions:

 - Don't ask for help doing things you know are immoral.

 - Don't ask the I-Ching to predict the future.

 - About issues with which you have been struggling.

 - About issues that seem to have no good resolution